mak448a/build-ios/README.md

 ```shell
 python main.py
 ```
+7. (Optional) If you want to skip writing in the questions every time you want to build, add the answeres to the `.env` file.
+Make sure to check `example.env` for how to do this!

 ## Troubleshooting
 If you get an `AuthError('expired_access_token', None))`, that means that you need to get a new OAuth token from Dropbox.